 In 1970, the Council of the British Society of Gastroenterology first considered founding a charity to promote research in this speciality.
 A steering group, chaired by their President at the time, Dr Nelson Coghill, compiled facts and figures which established the importance of digestive disorders as a national health problem.
-Using this evidence as a basis for appeal, a Digestive Disorders Trust Fund was established.
+Using this evidence as a basis for appeal, a Digestive Disorders Trust Fund was established in June 1971.